carterfa/liri-node-app/README.md

 5. Type in `node liri.js movie-this` then a movie title on the command line to have LIRI give data on a specific movie.

-5. Type in `node liri.js do-what-it-says` to have LIRI perform the command in the `random.txt` file.
-To customize: Within the random.txt file, write the function that you want LIRI to perform followed by a comma.
+6. Type in `node liri.js do-what-it-says` to have LIRI perform the command in the `random.txt` file.
+Within the random.txt file, write the function that you want LIRI to perform followed by a comma.
 Then, with no extra space include your query inside of quotation marks.

   ex. movie-this,"Back to the Future" ex. concert-this,"Ariana Grande" ex. spotify-this-song,"I Want It That Way"

-6. To view the data from all of your searches, open the `log.txt` file.
+7. To view the data from all of your searches, open the `log.txt` file.

 [Video Demonstration](https://drive.google.com/file/d/1yd2Bjn9KSL1-udKSWDzyWylPGjrR3Y9L/view)